s0lari/Hornets-Nest/README.md

 To_Base64('A-Za-z0-9+/=')

-**Encrypt Strings in Group Policy Preference File format (to check the above, as well as for offensive checks).**
+**Decrypt Strings in Group Policy Preference File format (to check the above, as well as for offensive checks).**

 From_Base64('A-Za-z0-9+/=',true)